 The table below lays out common enrollment needs and the recommended process for filling those needs in Canvas.

 Some colleges have added additional processes for certain roles, so be sure to reach out to your unit/college contact to obtain any additional requirements.
 For all other questions, email email@example.com.

 The Student View in Canvas will allow an instructor to view the appearance of many parts of their course site including quizzes.

 Discussion sections appear the same for students and instructors.

-To test LTI integrations, a test student may need to be added to the course.
+To test LTI integrations, a test student using a University of Minnesota guest account may need to be added to the course.

 |Canvas: Enroll a Test Student|